Data and Statistics

 Data Standards for United Nations System-wide Reporting of Financial Data (UN Data Cube)

 Recognizing the need for timely, comprehensive, consistent and meaningful data on UN system revenue and expenses following the adoption of the 2030 Agenda for Sustainable Development, HLCM, through a joint initiative with the UN Sustainable Development Group (UNSDG), developed in 2018 a set of data standards for system-wide reporting on financial data – the UN Data Cube.
-The use of these standards will allow the UN system to provide Member States with verifiable and comparable system-wide and entity-level data, based on definitions and classifications aligned with the Sustainable Development Goals (SDGs) and with international standards.
+The use of these standards allows the UN system to provide Member States with verifiable and comparable system-wide and entity-level data, based on definitions and classifications aligned with the Sustainable Development Goals (SDGs) and with international standards.

 The Data Cube also supports the United Nations development system in: (a) providing more transparency and accountability in its spending; and (b) allowing for more effective and efficient deployment of the limited resources available while communicating more clearly the system’s achievements, with an emphasis on linking resources to SDG results, in line with the Funding Compact with Member States.